 Art therapy provides individuals of all ages with an opportunity to communicate thoughts, feelings and ideas in healthier, more productive ways.
 Often, emotions and personal experiences can be too complex or difficult to put into words.
-Utilizing the creative arts in psychotherapy creates a unique opportunity for healing that is sometimes missing from traditional “talk therapy” approaches.
-You do not have to be an artist to benefit from art therapy; it is an individualized process that involves the exploration of many forms of creative expression within a therapeutic partnership.
-Art therapy can help you discover new ways to express yourself, find a positive outlet for growth and building skills, so you can successfully and sustainably make the changes you desire.
+Utilizing the creative arts in psychotherapy provides participants with a unique opportunity for healing that is sometimes lacking in traditional “talk therapy” approaches.
+You do not have to be an artist to benefit from art therapy; it is an individualized process that involves the exploration of many forms of creative expression within a therapeutic partnership and under the guidance of an experienced, licensed or certified expert in the field.

 To read more about art therapy and review the code of ethics for art therapists, please visit website of the American Art Therapy Association (AATA): www.arttherapy.org

 In New York State, art therapists must become licensed to practice as mental health professionals.
 Licensure can be obtained when educational and professional experience requirements have been met and candidates pass a written examination.
 This serves as a measure of professional competency as well as provides a standard by which art therapists must ethically practice.
 To read more about the profession and standards of practice for Creative Arts Therapy, please visit the website of the NYS Department of Education’s Office of the Professions: www.op.nysed.gov